This is the official Tomas David Hood - NW7US biography on QRZ.com

 + a Hustler mobile vertical antenna, mounted on a tripode or perhaps on my truck

-+ or a 40-meter dipole up about 10 to 12 feet, by the house.
++ or a 40-meter dipole up about 10 to 12 feet, by the house, sloping up to about the 40-foot level.
 I plan on making either a random-wire with an auto-tuner, or, a loop using the auto-tuner (the tuner will be at the antenna, not at the radio).

 I can operate on 80, 40, 30, 20, 15 and 10 meters.
 On the Hustler system (while portable) I can work 80 through 10 meters.
 Mostly, I am on 20 meters.